sanjaysiddhanti/sanjaysiddhanti.github.io/_posts/2020-07-04-serverless.md

 ### Server side rendering

 Single page applications (SPAs) typically send the client a Javascript bundle that creates the HTML for the app.
 Since not all web crawlers can execute Javascript code, the crawlers only see a barebones HTML page that says "load App.js".
-This means websites thata rendered exclusively on the client will struggle with SEO, since search engines cannot index all of their content.
+This means websites that are rendered exclusively on the client will struggle with SEO, since search engines cannot index all of their content.

 To improve this people use server-side rendering (SSR), where some or all of the HTML is rendered on the server.
 This makes the site SEO-friendly and faster for the initial page load.

 Server-side rendering *usually* means you need a Node.js backend that can execute JavaScript code.
 While it looks possible to do [SSR with a Python backend](https://github.com/markfinger/python-react), I'm not sure if Lambda gives you enough control to set that up.
-You should investigate more before commiting down this path.
+You should investigate more before committing down this path.

 ### Client side routing